-My solution is to have you put it280 in your email subject line, preferably as the first word.
+My solution is to have you put it280 (exactly, with no spaces in it) in your email subject line, preferably as the first word.
 If you do this, my email system will immediately and automatically respond to you, telling you that I got your email and it is in my queue.